 Phlebectomy is a minimally invasive procedure in which Dr. Shin removes veins through tiny, 3-millimeter incisions.
 The incisions don’t require sutures and heal quickly.

-For help with leg pigmentation, call Houston Vein Specialists or book your appointment online today.
+For help with leg pigmentation, call Houston Vein Specialists to book your appointment today.